pingidentity/pingidentity-devops-getting-started/docs/deployment/deploymentPatterns.md

 ### 3) Application Configuration (App Config)

-This pattern can be oversimplified to the `/instance/server/default/data` folder or `/instance/bulk-config/data.json`.
+Application configuration can be managed via the [PingFederate Terraform provider](https://terraform.pingidentity.com/getting-started/pingfederate/), the `/instance/server/default/data` folder in the server profile, or the `/instance/bulk-config/data.json` file in the server profile.
+Each of these manage the same configuration.

 #### Managed components